MattcTrent/interview_exercise/api/exerciseNotes.md

     - at each step checking the user can see what is expected, ie after sending, the message should appear within the Chat section

 ## What you might do differently, with the UI or the API.

+Seperate different "screens in to their own components use routing to allow pathign between the different "screens" breakdown whats used into reusable components ie MessageComponent for the each message "bubble", Chat box and button into a single component

+Use axios to make requests